-The Testing Center conducts a variety of tests such as the CLEP, DSST, ACT Residual, English and Math Placement, Online Proctored Exams, MOGEA, and testing for students with approved ADA accommodations.
-To contact Testing Services, call (573) 875-7485, or by e-mail at testingservices@ccis.edu.
+The Testing Center conducts a variety of tests such as the CLEP, DSST, ACT Residual, Online Proctored Exams, MOGEA, and testing for students with approved ADA accommodations.
+For more information regarding various exams Testing Services can be contacted at (573) 875-7485, or by e-mail at testingservices@ccis.edu.